 The Scenario for eCommerce and Site Search in 2020

 Due to the shopping urgency during the global pandemic outbreak, online retail and eCommerce revenue have experienced a significant surge in the first half of 2020.

 According to Forbes, YoY revenue growth of the US online shopping industry has surpassed the peak of 49% in early January and reached 68% as of mid-April.
 The number of online orders skyrocketed 129% year-over-year in the US and Canada.
 The online conversion rate was up 8.8% compared to this time last year.

 Conversion rate comparison between February 2019 and February 2020 (Source: Quantum Metrics)

 Site search and product filtering also witnessed incredible progress.
-Site search queries increased at a year-over-year rate of 75%, search result clicks rose 70% year over year.
+Site search queries increased at a YoY rate of 75%.
+Search result clicks rose 70% YoY.

 Digital shopping is becoming a norm when people must stay at home.
 That creates a better-than-ever opportunity for developing online shopping habits.
 E-retailers stand an excellent chance to fast-track, test, and launch new offerings on cyber stores.